2 Oak Cottage

 The cottage with its beamed ceilings and open fire offers the warmth and charm of a bygone era with modern comfort and conveniences.
 The sitting room is comfortably furnished and has an open fire for cosy nights in.
 The kitchen/diner has an electric cooker, fridge, dishwasher, washing machine, microwave, toaster, table and chairs and of course is equipped with crockery, glassware and utensils.
 Upstairs there is a double bedroom and a dressing room with shower/wc.
 Outside there is a patio table and chairs.
 Visitors have the use of a shared garden with lawn and views over the countryside.
 There is on-street parking outside on the village street and also private parking at the end of the garden.
 Please note there are beamed ceilings and narrow doorways in this cottage that people will need to take care with, and there are four steps up to the raised shared garden area.

-Prices are inclusive of bedlinen, towels, toiletries,electric, coal/logs for the fire, WiFi.
-The central heating is electric off-peak and comes on morning and evening.
+Prices are inclusive of bedlinen, towels, toiletries,electric, initial supply of logs for the fire, WiFi.
+The central heating is electric and comes on morning and evening.

 Dog welcome.
 Please note a dog is welcome on condition that they are not allowed upstairs, on the furniture, and especially the beds, nor left unattended in the accommodation.
 Owners must bring a dog bed for their pet.
 A charge of £15 per week or part week will be made.
 No other pets can be accepted.